BSc (Hons) Osteopathy, MSCCO

 In 2004 Rochelle commenced her Osteopathic training at Oxford Brookes University on the 5 year part time course qualifying in 2009 with a 2:1 Honours degree in Osteopathy.

 Since qualifying she has developed her interest in cranial osteopathy and treating babies, children and pregnant women.
-Rochelle is due to complete a Diploma in Paediatric Osteopathy this year.
-She is also a member of the Sutherland Cranial College of Osteopathy and is on their learning pathway.
+Rochelle has completed a number of modules towards gaining the Diploma in Paediatric Osteopathy.
+She is a member of the Sutherland Cranial College of Osteopathy and is on their learning pathway.
 In 2017, Rochelle thoroughly enjoyed spending 9 months working at the Baby Check Clinic in Bath.
 This is a charity based clinic which treats babies up to 3 months of age referred by their Midwife, GP, Health Visitor or feeding group.

 Rochelle first became interested in Osteopathy in 1997 when she had treatment for her own bad back.
 She is continually inspired by osteopathic treatment and its positive effects on so many different ailments.
 Having worked in the NHS, Rochelle believes that Osteopathy can offer people a way of improving their health and well-being, working alongside the medical approach to health care.